Fayeblade1488/Fayeblade1488/README.md

 #### Current Studies:
 - 1st-year CS classes in Stockholm, Sweden

-#### Personal Choice:
+#### Personal life:
 - Taking a break from work to focus on family
+- As of now, full time wife+Mom absolutely loving life and all it has to give me.

 #### Availability:
 - Not open for hire
 - Happy to assisit on small tasks where there is no NDA (I maintain a zero NDA conflict state.
 Not worth the risks involved)

-#### Where I've Been
+#### Where I am and where I've been
 **Now:**
 - Ekerö, Sweden.
-Home sweet home
+(Home sweet home)

 **Before:**
-- Greenville/Durham, NC, USA
+- Greenville/Durham, NC, USA (formal education)
-- Yokohama, Japan, Kanagawa prefektur
+- Yokohama, Japan, Kanagawa prefektur (vacation)
-- Utah, Texas, California, & many other states, USA
+- Utah, Texas, California, & many other states, USA (travels while in the United States)

 ### About Me